vistorian/vistorian.github.io/courses.md

 ## Who are we?

-If you have any questions, don't hestitate to reach out.
+If you have any questions, don't hesitate to reach out.
 We are a group of researchers at the VisHub, University of Edinburgh who are offering this course:

 * [Mashael AlKadi](http://www.mashael.me/) (main contact) <a href="mailto: m.alkadi@sms.ed.ac.uk">Email us</a>, PhD Student, VisHub, University of Edinburgh
 * [Benjamin Bach](https://vishub.net/bach), Lecturer, VisHub, University of Edinburgh